arunchaitanya24/News-stock-data-analysis/README.md

 # News-stock-data-analysis

-  The aim of this project to coorelate the change in stock price of respective entity, which made news on the same day.
+  The aim of this project to coorelate the change in stock price of respective entity, to news article published on the same day.

 ## Web scraping for news articles.